chettriyuvraj/quoter/README.md

 ## Nit

-- usage message for parent command will always name it as _quoter_ even if compiled binary is named differentky - might confuse user
+- usage message for parent command will always name it as _quoter_ even if compiled binary is named differently - might confuse user